Tai Chi for Cancer Survivors

 The trial protocol does not specify whether you need to stop taking your current medications.
 Since Tai Chi is a form of exercise and does not involve medications, it's likely you can continue your current medications, but you should confirm with the trial organizers.

-Is Tai Chi safe for cancer survivors?
+What prior data suggests that Tai Chi is safe for cancer survivors?

 Ce Shang, PhD